jclind/time-tracker/README.md

 tasks to complete:
     - Add functionality for space bar to stop and start timer
     - Clean up code and simplify
+    - Add time tags
-    - Add time-folders to divide time objects into different sets
+    - Add way to create new time tags
+    - Add sorting by time tags

 completed tasks:
     - Add localStorage for arrays and add any necessary functionality.